 Dedicated to chamber music, Ray Furuta is the artistic director of the Silicon Valley Music Festival and Chamber Music Institute in San Jose, California.
 He is the flutist with the dynamic trio, “Son à Trois”, the new “Duo Cassotto” with Bosnian accordionist, Merima Kljuco, and regularly collaborates with such luminaries as Peter Frankl, Jon Nakamatsu, Christina Dahl, Vivian Weilerstein, Steven Dibner, Alan Kay, Susan Narucki, William Sharp, and members of the Orpheus Chamber Orchestra, Peabody Trio, and Mendelssohn, Takacs, Avalon, and Emerson String Quartets.

 As an avid contemporary musician, he has collaborated with and premiered works by many composers including Ken Ueno, Brett Dean, Du Yun, Andy Akiho, Stacy Garrop, David Cutler, Lansing McLosky, Alex Mincek, Laura Elise Schwendinger and Yuko Uebayashi.
-He is a founding member of Audacia New Music Ensemble, which will give their debut in the 2014-15 concert season.

 In high demand as a teacher, Ray Furuta is the teaching assistant to the world-renowned Emerson String Quartet and has given masterclasses and held residencies at institutions including San Francisco Conservatory of Music, UC San Diego, UC Santa Barbara, Pacific Lutheran University, and University of the Pacific.
 He serves as chamber music faculty for Stony Brook University (Undergraduate Department), the Silicon Valley Music Festival and recently joined the Artistic Faculty of Icicle Creek Chamber Music Institute and San Diego Coastal Flutes Summer Masterclass.